There’s no shortage of neon-colored sport and electrolyte

 regular water bottle.

 Not all electrolyte drinks are created equal though, so Patton recommends reading the label first.
 If you’re working out for an hour or less, regular H20 will do.
-But if you’re exercising upwards of 75 minutes or more, then an electrolyte drink is a good idea during or after your work out.
+But if you’re exercising upwards of 75 minutes or more (of if it’s very hot out), then an electrolyte drink is a good idea during or after your work out.

 A typical 8 ounce electrolyte drink has approximately 14 grams sugar, 100 milligrams sodium and 30 milligrams potassium.
 There are even specialty electrolyte drinks for endurance and ultra-endurance athletes with greater potassium and sodium, plus additional minerals like magnesium and calcium.